lfricken/ti/core/readme.md

 ## Tood
-fleet and system cards
+abil cards
-sys # tokens
-fleet tokens (holds units on them) legendary cards abil cards what does FAST do? consider more special unit cards (like magic cards)
+how to buff units that used to be fast? consider more special unit cards (like magic cards/abilities)

 ## Concept